jankeesvanandel/TrojkaRacer/README.md

 ### PID Controller
 Reads the desired speed/direction from the AI module and translates it into efficient movements of the engine, using a PID algorithm.

+### Web module
+With the web module we should be able to configure the modules, start/stop it, etc.